marble999/freshlygenerated/content/posts/Simple-Roast-Turkey.md

 * 2 tsp ground black pepper

-¼ tsp ground cumin
+Ã‚Â¼ tsp ground cumin

-* 1 ½ lb boneless turkey breast, skinned and crumbled
+* 1 Ã‚Â½ lb boneless turkey breast, skinned and crumbled

-¼ cup dried pepitas
+Ã‚Â¼ cup dried pepitas

 * 3 tbsp Marcona almonds, chopped
 ### Directions

 1. Heat 1 tablespoon of the oil in a large skillet over medium heat.

 1. Add the onion, carrot, fennel, garlic, chopped parsley, and Parmesan.
 Cook for 3 minutes, stirring occasionally.
-Add 1 teaspoon of the salt, ½ teaspoon of the pepper, and the cumin and continue cooking, stirring occasionally, for 5 minutes.
+Add 1 teaspoon of the salt, Ã‚Â½ teaspoon of the pepper, and the cumin and continue cooking, stirring occasionally, for 5 minutes.

 1. Add the turkey, let the turkey brown all over, then transfer to a baking dish.
 Add the pepitas and almonds.
 Let the turkey cool for 10 minutes.